S9R0H/Mombasa-Port/mombasa-port/README.md

 - Ships with a red flag are only accepted if they are cargo ships.
 - Ships with a blue flag are only accepted if they are after two green flag ships.

-For bonus points also implement the following rule:
+For bonus points also implement the following rule(Optional):

 - Ships with a blue flag can also be accepted if their name has the same number of vowels as the ship coming after them.